hryniu555/jquery-auto-builder/README.md

   + `1` -- Builds jQuery v.1.11.1
   + `2` -- Builds jQuery v.2.1.1

+###Example

+Building a minified version of jQuery 2.1.1 based on the file `main.js`, where all your jQuery code lives.
+Simply run:

+`jquery-auto-builder main.js`

+A file called jquery.custom.min.js will be created on your current dir with your custom jQuery.

+If you wanted a developer version of jQuery 1.11.1 built, based on 3 different files, and the output to have a different name, then you would run:

+`jquery-auto-builder main-1.js main-2.js, main-3.js -d -v 1 -o dist/jquery.dev.dry.js`

+A file named `jquery.dev.dry.js` would be created on your `dist` (should exist before you run the command) folder with a developer dry version of jQuery v.1.11.1.

 ##Support, Issues and Feedback

 Any kind of support and feedback will be of great help.